-Central Oregon Community College will not tolerate sexual misconduct or violence.
+Central Oregon Community College will not tolerate sexual misconduct including but not limited to, alleged dating violence, domestic violence, sexual assault, or stalking.
 It is the responsibility of every member of the COCC community to ensure that these policies are actively supported and strictly enforced.
 This includes notifying all members of the campus community of their rights and responsibilities under the sexual misconduct/sexual violence policies.

 To ensure that victims receive the appropriate support and that the College responds to any violations of these policies, any college employee who is made aware of violations is required to report that information to the appropriate contact immediately.